Set Gameti as default location

 Sunrise: 10:00 AM

 Sunset: 3:15 PM

 N 2 km/h

 Sunny.
-Wind becoming south 20 km/h in the morning.
-High 21.
+Wind west 20 km/h becoming light in the afternoon.
+High minus 6.

 CBC News: Weather Centre